jpsasi/StateManagementAppDemo/README.md

 This version of the app uses plain vannila swiftui

+- Store reference type is introduced
+- AppState made as value type
+- All the user actions are defined as enums
+- Mutation logic is moved to Reducer
+- Reducer takes the State along with Action, will return the new State

 ### Issues
-- AppState is manipulated in multiple views.
-It is not scalable
+- Eventhough we have 3 different screen, all the reducer implementation is done in single appReducer

 ### Refactor
-- Change the AppState to Value Type
-- Create a Store Reference Type
+- Define small reducer per screen
-- Define Action enum for all the user actions
+- Combine all the small reducers
-- Define Reducer to process the Action to return the new AppState